mebeim/aoc/2020/README.md

 Now we have a dictionary of the form:
 `{outer: [(n1, inner1), (n2, inner2), ...]}` where nodes represent bag colors,
 and edges signify "contains".
+Now `contains[x]` is the list of bag colors and quantities that are contained in a bag of color `x`.

 Drawing it for the above example, it looks something like this:

 ```
            shiny gold